vordimous/zilla-docs/src/reference/config/overview.md

 Associated roles can be enforced during routing by only following routes `guarded` by specific role requirements when authorized.
 This implicitly supports falling through to lower privilege routes when `guarded` higher privilege routes are not authorized.

-See each of the specific `guard` types linked below for more detailed examples.

 ### vaults

 > `object` as map of named [`vault`](./vaults/) properties